-Non-Traditional housing includes room assignments which are not "selected" during an online process.
+Non-Traditional housing includes approved room assignments which are not "selected" during an online process.
 Students only need to go online to accept terms and sign housing agreements for these assignments.
-Rosters and status requests must be submitted to Shirley Huskey in mid-February.
 Housing Exemption requests are due Feb.
-1.
+1. Rosters and status requests must be submitted to Shirley Huskey by mid-February.

 a) Requests submitted by married**, 5th year seniors (transcript required), non-tradtional students (age 24 or older) or students commuting from their parent or guardian's home.
 Housing Exemption Forms required.